appressoas/cradmin_legacy/docs/apps.cradmin_register_account.rst

 `cradmin_register_account` --- A register account workflow
 ##########################################################

-The purpose of the :mod:`django_cradmin.apps.cradmin_register_account` app is to provide a general purpose register account workflow where all you need to do is provide a form class.
+The purpose of the :mod:`cradmin_legacy.apps.cradmin_register_account` app is to provide a general purpose register account workflow where all you need to do is provide a form class.